Chart Color Schemes

 In terms of cultural diversity, Paddington records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Paddington's cultural diversity aligns with the broader area, with 79.2% born in Australia, 88.6% being citizens, and 90.6% speaking English only at home.
-Christianity is the predominant religion, accounting for 42.9%.
-Judaism is slightly overrepresented at 0.3%, compared to Greater Brisbane's 0.2%.
+Paddington's population was found to align with the broader area's average cultural diversity, with 79.2% born in Australia, 88.6% being citizens, and 90.6% speaking English only at home.
+Christianity was the predominant religion in Paddington, accounting for 42.9%.
+While Judaism made up just 0.3%, this was higher than the regional average of 0.2%.

 Frequently Asked Questions - Diversity